beehive-lab/tornadovm-mlops-renops/README.md

-# tornadovm-mlops-renops
+# TornadoVM-MLOps-RENOPS

 This repository shows how a ML model for TornadoVM can be trained using:
 - MLOPs to track the training properties.
 - [RENOPS scheduler](https://pypi.org/project/renops-scheduler/) to schedule the training process when cost is lower.

-# 1. Clone the repository
+## 1. Clone the repository
 ```bash
 git clone https://github.com/stratika/tornadovm-mlops-renops.git
 ```

-# 2. Move into the project directory
+## 2. Move into the project directory
 ```bash
 cd tornadovm-mlops-renops
 ```

-# 3. Load environment variables
+## 3. Load environment variables
 ```bash
 source load_variables.sh
 ```

-# 4. Start the MLOps container
+## 4. Start the MLOps container
 ```bash
 ./mlops/start_mlops_container.sh
 ```